Pasadena Tournament of Roses Association

-Pasadena Tournament of Roses Association, created by the efforts of Charles Frederick Holder and Francis F. Rowland, is the non-profit organization that has annually produced the New Year's Day Rose Parade since 1890 and the Rose Bowl since 1902.
+Pasadena Tournament of Roses Association, created by the efforts of Charles Frederick Holder and Francis F. Rowland, is the non-profit organization that has annually produced the Rose Parade on New Year's Day since 1890 and the Rose Bowl since 1902.
 "America's New Year Celebration" is "a festival of flowers, music and equestrians and sports unequaled anywhere in the world", according to the Tournament of Roses.
 The association has 935 volunteer members and the members spend some 80,000 combined work-hours to stage the events.

 The 2021 Rose Parade was cancelled due to the COVID-19 pandemic.
-The most recent event took place on January 1, 2023, with grand marshal retired Congresswoman Gabby Giffords.
+The most recent event took place on January 1, 2025.

 Membership

 Members of the Pasadena Tournament of Roses Association are people from the community.
 When they join, they are between the ages of 21 and 66, live or work within 15 miles of Pasadena City Hall, and are willing to work on New Year's Eve and New Year's Day.
 They must have "a reputation for integrity, reliability, dependability, commitment and dedication".
 Members are required to devote the time and effort to perform the designated task at the time required.
 They are interested in community service, as evidenced by involvement in professional, civic, service, political and community organizations, according to the association.

 During the Parade, many tournament members are required to wear distinctive white suits, with a red tie, a name tag, a membership pin and an official ribbon.
 Because of this, the volunteers are commonly referred to as "white suiters".
 In December each year, a fleet of white vehicles, provided by American Honda, with special "T of R" license plates, is seen throughout the San Gabriel Valley.